Like it or not, some people can’t or won’t use condoms.

 “Tell him if it’s not on, it’s not on!”
 You might be familiar with this campaign message from years gone by, but does this approach still hold currency in a brave new world of biomedical HIV prevention?

-Our GPs and sexual health experts do an outstanding job of providing recommendations to help us understand how best to protect ourselves.
-So it’s really no wonder they recommend using condoms to maximise our own protection, even for use in conjunction with other HIV prevention options.
+Our doctors and sexual health experts do an outstanding job of providing recommendations to help us understand how to protect ourselves.
+So it’s no wonder they recommend using condoms to maximise our protection against HIV and STIs, even in conjunction with other HIV prevention options.

 Condoms in history